 - Notify the Global Education Office via e-mail, of your safe arrival, at your earliest possible convenience.

 The International Office at your host institution is there to provide assistance and guidance for your semester abroad.
 Please contact them with questions.
-If your concerns are not getting addressed in a satisfactory manner, always feel comfortable contacting the WC Director of International Programs with any questions or problems you encounter.
+If your concerns are not getting addressed in a satisfactory manner, please e-mail the Director of the Global Education Office.

 Host institutions offer various degrees of orientation, ranging from one day to one week.
 On-site orientation should include guidance and directions on: